zombodb/zombodb/README.md

 - ZomboDB indexes with predicates (ie, [partial indexes](https://www.postgresql.org/docs/10/indexes-partial.html)) are not supported
 - `CREATE INDEX CONCURRENTLY` is not supported
-- Partitioned Tables are not properly supported.
-This will be resolved in a near-future version (Issue #630)

 These limitations may be addressed in future versions of ZomboDB.